 Over the past five years, the Bolt have won 51 matches (51-20-14), 3 sportsmanship awards, scored 250 goals (2.63) and allowed only 121 (1.27).

 While the Varsity team completed a championship season on the pitch, the Thunderbolt Junior Varsity had another solid year in 2017 by posting a 9-1-6 overall record.

 Mendoza scores game-winner for Junior Varsity!

-The former 'Bolt All-Stater is in third year at Rhode Island College.
+The former 'Bolt All-Stater will be entering his fourth and final year year at Rhode Island College.
 After a solid rookie year in 2015 (5 goals; 8 assists), he helped the Anchormen (15-4-1) reach the Little East Championship once again last fall.
 Vazquez, who started in 18 of 20 games for the Anchormen, recorded 2 goals and 8 assists on the year.

 Tiago Pacheco, who was a First Team All-Division selection in 2015, will be entering his third year as a member of the Lynx of Leslie University.

 Ayo George, who led the 'Bolt to the State Championship in 2017, will be entering his first year at Swarthmore College in Pennsylvania this fall.